 Contact a Brooks truck attorney for a free consultation

 If you or a loved one has been injured in an accident that you believe was the result of driver fatigue, you should discuss your case with one of our truck accident attorneys immediately.
-To schedule a free consultation, call the Law Offices of Shane Smith today at (770) 487-8999.
+To schedule a free consultation, call Shane Smith Law today at (770) 487-8999.